Sinochem

 Sinochem Corporation (中国中化集团公司) is a Chinese state-owned multinational conglomerate primarily engaged in the production and trading of chemicals and fertilizer and exploration and production of oil for civilian and military purposes.
 Its majority owned fertilizer subsidiary Sinofert is involved throughout the chain from production of the product and procurement on international markets to distribution and retail.
 It is one of the world's largest chemical and petroleum companies.

 Sinochem Group was founded in 1950.
 Its predecessor was China National Chemicals Import and Export Corporation was China's largest trading firm.
 Sinochem Group is the key state-owned enterprise under the supervision of State-owned Assets Supervision and Administration Commission of the State Council (SASAC).
 Sinochem's headquarters is located in Xiong'an, Hebei.

 Sinochem's core businesses include energy, agriculture, chemicals, real estate and financial service.
 It is one of Chinese four state oil companies, China's biggest agricultural input company (fertilizer, seed and agrochemicals), China's leading chemical service company.

 Sinochem currently owns more than 300 subsidiaries inside and outside China.
 It controls several listed companies including Sinochem International, Sinofert and Franshion Properties, and is the largest shareholder of Far East Horizon.
 In June 2009, Sinochem Group established Sinochem Corporation as the vehicle for potential group IPO.

 Sinochem Group is China's earliest entrant in Fortune Global 500 and has been on the list 25 times, ranking 139th in 2016.
 Sinochem's recent revenue in 2020 was 54.2 billion renminbi.
+In 2025, Sinochem ranked 7th in "China's 500 Most Valuable Brand's" list by World Brand Lab.